Bird flu in US livestock: The risk to humans – DW – 12/06/2024

 Nearly 60 people — mainly agricultural workers working near infected cattle and poultry — have been infected.

-At least two adults in midwestern state of Missouri, one child in California and another in British Columbia in Canada, have been infected by an unknown source.
+At least two adults in Midwestern state of Missouri, one child in California and another in British Columbia in Canada, have been infected by an unidentified source.

-A study published in the journal Science on December 5 found a single genetic change to the circulating H5N1 had enabled it to jump more easily from animals to humans.
+A study published in the journal Science on December 5 found that a single genetic change to the circulating H5N1 had enabled it to jump more easily from other mammals to humans.

 Davis said influenza's ability to exchange genetic information inside mammals meant a much different, potentially dangerous pathogen could develop.
 Genetic shifts in the virus may make it easier to spread to humans.